-Reading Proficiency in Latin Through Expectations and Visualization, co-authored by Donka D. Markus and Deborah Pennell Ross, Classical World 98.1 (Fall 2004) : 79-93.
-This article has been reprinted with the kind permission of the editor.
+Reading Proficiency in Latin Through Expectations and Visualization, co-authored by Donka D. Markus and Deborah Pennell Ross, Classical World 98.1 (Fall 2004) : 79-93 (permission of the editor).

 From Slate to Tablet PC: Using New Technologies to Teach and Learn Latin and Greek, Andrew Reinhard, Classical Journal Forum Online 2008.03.03